opnfv/nfvbench/docs/testing/user/userguide/server.rst

       "status": "PENDING"
     }

-If there is already an NFVBench running then it will return
+If there is already an NFVBench running then it will return:

 .. code-block:: bash